Technology

 - A damp-proof membrane is a sheet of material, impervious to water, laid under the concrete floor.
 This should be connected to the damp-proof course so that the house is effectively sealed and protected from ground water.

-Newer houses will have both as this is part of building regulations (Part C for England and Wales), but older buildings (particularly ones built before the regulations came into force in 1875) may not, or they may have worn or been damaged over time.
-If this is the case, your wall or floor may suffer from rising damp.
+Newer houses will have both, as they are a requirement of building regulations (Part C for England and Wales), but older buildings (particularly those built before regulations came into force in 1875) may not, or they may have worn or been damaged over time.
+If this is the case, your walls or floor may suffer from rising damp.

-Rising damp can also happen when the level of the ground outside your home is higher than your damp-proof course or there isn't proper drainage, allowing water to get above it.
-Some 8% of Which? members have experienced problems with rising damp.
+Rising damp can also happen when there's a lack of drainage, or the level of the ground outside your home is higher than your damp-proof course, allowing water to get above it.

 Symptoms of rising damp

 If you have rising damp, you may notice damaged skirting boards or plaster, as well as peeling paint and wallpaper, often with wet patches.
-Rising damp may dissolve soluble salts from the ground and building materials, which can then crystallise, forming a white powder-like substance.
-This, along with the water, can also leave a tide mark along the wall.
+Rising damp may dissolve soluble salts from the ground and building materials, which can then crystallise, forming a white, powder-like substance.
+This, along with the water, can leave tide marks along the wall.

 If the problem is coming up from the floor, you may notice floor coverings lifting, or damp patches.

-Find out how to treat issues with rising damp. and whether you need to call in a professional to deal with it.
+Read our guide to find out how to treat issues with rising damp, and whether you need to call in a professional to deal with it.
 If you do, our damp-proofing costs page will give you an idea of how much you need to spend.

 Penetrating damp

 Penetrating damp is caused by water leaking through walls.
-This type of damp may expand across your walls or ceiling, but this will be horizontal movement rather than by travelling up walls (as is the case with rising damp).
+This type of damp may expand across your walls or ceiling, but this will move horizontally, rather than by travelling up walls (as is the case with rising damp).

 Penetrating damp is usually caused by structural problems in a building, such as faulty guttering or roofing, or cracks in the walls, which mean walls or roofs are regularly soaked with water.
 It can also be caused by internal leaks, such as pipes under the sink or bath.
-Some 18% of Which? members have experienced penetrating damp.

 Symptoms of penetrating damp